dowjones/passport-dowjones/README.md

 	npm install passport-dowjones
 	npm install express

 For other related passport functionality, such as session management, please see the [passport.js](http://passportjs.org/) site.
+This example relies on the express-session npm package, but other session managers could be used in its place.

 ## Configuration